GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

     not be offered this choice when this flag is set to `full_outage`.

 ## Proofing Resolution Result Missing Alert
-On rare occasion, the third party proofing checks will timeout and the system will log an `IdV: proofing resolution result missing` event.
+On rare occasions, the third party proofing checks will timeout and the system will log an `IdV: proofing resolution result missing` event.
 This is a reasonably rare event, e.g., in the month of August, 2023, this event only fired 103 times.
 That said, on August 9, 2023, we had